tannerabread/nextjs-digital-garden/public/posts/recent-github.md

 .env*
 ```

-Opting for GraphQL instead of REST will yield superior results from the API.
-The GraphQL request will be made with the fetch API.
+Opting for GraphQL will yield superior results over the REST API.
+To explore the GitHub GraphQL API, try the [Apollo GraphQL Sandbox](https://studio.apollographql.com/sandbox/explorer?) and insert the previously generated personal access token into the `Authorization` header as "Bearer <access_token>" using the endpoint "https://api.github.com/graphql".

 Upon completion, the portfolio page code should resemble the following: